Sallenmoore/foundryvtt-docker/data/Data/modules/rp-names/INSTRUCTIONS.md

 ### 1.2 Efficiency and Consistency

 Random Procedural Names brings together efficiency and consistency.
-It is an innovative module designed to reduce the time spent on creating names and descriptions.
+It is an innovative module designed to reduce the time spent on creating setting-appropriate names.

-### 1.3 A Multifaceted Tool

-This tool goes beyond random name generation.
-It has the capacity to produce procedural homebrew content, including items, spells, feats, and more, and incorporates the powerful knowledge of ChatGPT AI for your TTRPG needs.

 ---